Valastiri/the-rat-pack/install-guide.md

 4. Find the `config` folder and open it.
 5. Drag and drop the contents of `instance-update.zip` into the `config` folder.
 6. Replace all files.

-## Changelog

-- All configs are release ready.